Instances That Call For a Dental Crown

 What Is the Purpose of a Crown?

 Just like a helmet on our heads, a crown serves as a similar protective “cap” for our teeth.
 It is tooth-shaped and placed over a damaged tooth to restore shape, size, strength, and overall appearance.
-Dr. Paul may place a dental crown for a variety of reasons, such as when a cavity is too large for a filling.
+Our dentist may move forward with dental crown placement for a variety of reasons, such as when a cavity is too large for a filling.

 You May Need a Dental Crown if You’ve Had: